-Potent dopamine D4 receptor partial agonist (EC50 = 12.4 nM; 61% efficacy vs. dopamine).
-Has no agonist activity at D2 receptors (EC50 > 10 μM).
-Selective in rats in vivo; produces penile erection following i.c.v. administration; increases intracavernosal pressure and potentiates the proerectile effects of sildenafil following s.c. administration.
-Displays minimal side effects.
+ABT 724 is a potent dopamine D4 receptor partial agonist (EC50 = 12.4 nM; 61% efficacy vs. dopamine), which displays no agonist activity at D2 receptors (EC50 > 10 μM).
+ABT 724 is selective in rats in vivo and produces penile erection following i.c.v. administration, and increases intracavernosal pressure and potentiates the proerectile effects of sildenafil following s.c. administration.
+This compound displays minimal side effects.

 |Storage||Desiccate at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.